Personal Computer (album)

 Personal Computer is the debut studio album by Silicon, a solo project of New Zealand musician Kody Nielson, released in August 2015.
-The album marks Nielson's first time performing as Silicon and his first solo album since the hiatus of his previous bands, Opossom and The Mint Chicks.
+The album marks Nielson's first time performing as Silicon and his first solo album as a singer-songwriter since the hiatus of his previous bands, Opossom and The Mint Chicks.

 In New Zealand, Personal Computer peaked at 22 on the top 40 album charts in 2015, and spent 5 weeks on the top 20 Aotearoa albums charts, peaking at 4.
 The album won the Taite Music Prize in 2016.

 Personal Computer received generally positive reviews from critics, who complimented its experimental electronic fusion of soul, funk, and disco elements, as well as its retro influences and overall theme.

 Background

 Nielson previously fronted The Mint Chicks with his brother, Ruban Nielson.
 In 2010, the band came to an end and Ruban left to pursue his new project, Unknown Mortal Orchestra.
 In response, Nielson started a new group named Opossom with his partner Bic Runga and former bandmate Michael Logie.

 After debuting with their album Electric Hawaii in 2012, the new group was unable to evolve into a full-time act due to Runga's own career and the couple's commitments to their three children.
-Nielson decided to continue in music with his own solo project, Silicon.
-A year before the release of Personal Computer, Nielson reunited with his brother and assisted with Unknown Mortal Orchestra's album Multi-Love (2015).
+Nielson decided to continue in music with his own solo projects, releasing Devils (2013), a 6-track instrumental album quietly published on Bandcamp.
+Following the album, Nielson adopted the pseudonym Silicon.
+A year before the release of Personal Computer, Nielson also reunited with his brother and assisted with Unknown Mortal Orchestra's album Multi-Love (2015).

 Nielson regards Silicon as his first true solo project.
 It followed a period of working with other artists as a producer, which inspired him to undertake a simpler approach with the production of Personal Computer.
 Initially, Nielson went through a period of losing interest in music, and began painting in his studio, developing the emoji design that would become part of the album.